 2. Scrutinize the Number of Apps

-Surely, we all have apps on our device that are seldom used or not used at all.
-Remember that Ninja game which you had given up 2 months ago?
+Surely, we all have apps on our devices that are seldom used or not used at all.
+Remember that Ninja game, which you had given up 2 months ago?
 It’s still residing comfortably on your device’s memory.
 Though we pay less attention to the number of unused apps, these often play a major role in a slow-down.

 These un-used apps take up a considerable amount of space in the memory and uninstalling them, is a step in the right direction.

 Uninstalling such apps not only help you in reclaiming the used-up internal storage, it’s also a step towards reducing the memory footprints.

 The OTA updates are essential to a phone as it paves the way for cool new features but not all OTAs are optimized.
 At times (especially the first one) they can eat into the memory and result in a sluggish performance.